sdiehl/wiwinwlh/tutorial.md

   geq' (a1 :*: b1) (a2 :*: b2) = geq' a1 a2 && geq' b1 b2
 ```

-Now to to accommodate the two methods of writing classes (generic-deriving or custom implementions) we can use
+Now to to accommodate the two methods of writing classes (generic-deriving or custom implementations) we can
-``DefaultSignatures`` extension to allow the user to leave typeclass functions blank and defer to the Generic
+use ``DefaultSignatures`` extension to allow the user to leave typeclass functions blank and defer to the
-or to define their own.
+Generic or to define their own.

 ```haskell
 {-# LANGUAGE DefaultSignatures #-}